Colonia High School: Athletics

 The boys basketball team won the 1985 Central Jersey, Group III Sectional Championship beating Franklin High School 53-51 in the finals.
 The team won the 2007 North II, Group III state sectional championship, edging Union Hill High School 84–83 in the tournament final.
 In 2008, the Patriots won 61-57 in the state semifinals against Rahway High School, the seventh-ranked team in the state, before losing 59-39 to Scotch Plains-Fanwood High School in the North II Group III finals to finish their basketball season with a record of 22–7.
 In 2018, the team won the 2018 North II, Group III state sectional championship, with a 57-33 victory over West Morris Central High School.
 In 2022, the team won the North II Group III sectional championship, defeating South Plainfield High School by a score of 56-52 in double overtime in the finals.
 The Patriots finished the season 25-5 and their second sectional title since 2019 in their third straight appearance in the sectional championship.
+The 2022-23 team finished with record of 22-9 and won their second straight sectional title against Henry Snyder High School in the North II Group III sectional final by a score of 64-51.

 In 2015, the football team finished the season with an 11–1 record and went to the North II, Group III state sectional championship before losing to Phillipsburg High School in overtime by a score of 28–21 in the tournament final.

 In 2020, John Poznanski won the individual NJSIAA state wrestling championship in the 182-pound weight class.

+In the 2021–22 and 2022-23 hockey seasons, the co-op hockey team won the GMC Kolodney Cup championships, marking the school's first Kolodey Cup titles.
+The 2022-23 team had one of the best seasons the program has ever had, finishing the season with an overall record of 19-1-1, with their only lost coming in the NJSIAA Group C state championship game against Governor Livingston High School that went into quadruple-overtime, the longest high school hockey championship game ever played in New Jersey.

 Publications

-Colonia High School's official newsletter is titled The Declaration.
+Colonia High School's official student newspaper is The Declaration.

 The Arch is Colonia High School's annual yearbook.
 In addition to the physical yearbook, the yearbook club has developed an interactive digital yearbook.

 Administration

-The school's principal is Kenneth D. Pace Sr. His core administration team includes the two vice principals.
+The school's principal is Christopher Chiera.
+His core administration team includes two vice principals and the athletic director.